-We spent hundreds of hours jetting, soaping, and washing an array of different objects and surfaces until we had concluded which of these tools displayed the highest degree of performance and functionality.
-To gain some hard data we physically gathered all types of data ranging from the weight, dimensions, and PSI.
-To take it a step further we devised our own way to get both a visual and a numeric measurement with an apparatus we have named "the testing trough."
+We spend hundreds of hours jetting, soaping, and washing an array of different objects and surfaces until we figured out which of these tools displays the highest degree of performance and functionality.
+To come up with some hard numbers, we gathered data ranging from weight, dimensions, noise levels, gallons per minute (GPM), and pressure per square inch (PSI).
+To take things a step further, we devised our own way to evaluate washer performance with visual and numerical measurements using a bocce ball and an apparatus we call "the testing trough."

 Analysis and Test Results

 We judged these machines according to cleaning power, portability, noise, and ease of use.
 When considering your purchase, it's essential to contemplate the types of tasks you will be using one of these machines for and how tough they might be.
 One feature or function of a pressure washer could be essential to you but useless to others.

 When it comes to getting the most value out of a pressure washer for your own individual applications, there are a few things to consider.
 If you know you're hard on your tools and require the highest performance level; we recommend the Westinghouse WPX3200 for long-term value.

 Though more expensive than many models tested here, its cleaning power is much closer to a professional tool than any consumer model we've tested.
 The electric model with the most power from our testing is the SunJoe SPX3500, which is worth every dime considering its high level of effectiveness.